 Set in 40 acres of idyllic vines, woods and rolling green pasture in rural north Essex, this award-winning winery in Dedham Vale is super tour-friendly, hosting guided walks, tastings and a buffet-style lunch before a final stop in the bottle shop.
 Lasting from 11am-2.30pm, you can book the full experience for £33.99, then stock up on your favourite tipples until next time.

-Stand-out sip: I can personally recommend the Dedham Vale Romanus 2016, a medium dry white wine best sipped chilled with lashings of sunshine.
+Stand-out sip: I can personally recommend the Dedham Vale Romanus 2016, a medium dry white wine best sipped chilled.

 Planted on gentle south-facing slopes overlooking Althorne Creek near Burnham-on-Crouch, Crouch Ridge sits on 10 acres of vines, the first 2,700 of which were planted back in 2012.
 Since then, owners Ross and Samantha Lonergan have planted a further 9,900 Pinot and Chardonnay crops, which now produce top-quality still and sparkling wines.
 Don’t believe us?
 Head down there and take a look: Crouch Ridge runs a number of tasting and tour options, including a private Vineyard Buggy Tour & Sparkling Picnic (yes, please!).

 Stand-out sip: Clean, elegant with crunchy English apples, lemon and peach flavours, the vineyard’s Blanc de Blancs Brut is an Independent English Wine Awards Bronze-medal winner.
 Need we say more?